Nomophobia is short for “no-mobile-phone phobia.”

-- RescueTime (Android).
+- RescueTime (Android and iOS).
 This app helps you understand your phone usage patterns, so you’ll know how to become more productive.
 It gives you a detailed breakdown of how much time you spend using different apps.

 - AppDetox (Android).
 AppDetox allows you to set phone usage rules.
 For example, you can prevent yourself from opening your email app after 8pm every day.
 Or you can limit the number of times you open your text messaging app each day, among other types of restrictions.

 13. Wear a watch so you don’t need to check your phone for the time.

 You probably use your phone to tell the time.
 But I’m sure this has happened to you before …